RavensbourneWebMedia/UX-design/sessions/04/README.md

 Here are three examples:

-:x: `NMM visitors want to see all the maps in the collection through an interactive touchscreen`
+:x: `NMM visitors want to see all of the hidden histories present within the collection through a mobile application`

 This is a solution-oriented assumption.
 Take a step back and ask, *why*?

-:x: Because `there isn't enough space in the galleries to showcase all maps`
+:x: Because `there isn't enough space in the galleries to showcase all hidden histories alongside all other artefacts`

 This is the business-perspective assumption.
 Not the customer's problem.
 Ask *why* again.

-:heavy_check_mark: Because `visitors want to know where seafarers sailed and what navigation instruments they had available`
+:heavy_check_mark: Because `visitors want to know every example of a hidden history available within the museum`

 This assumption is defined from the customer's perspective (and should be linked to something visitors told you during your interviews).